chrysek70/test-repo/README.md

    - github url:
      https://github.com/chrysek70/test-repo
-   - downlad of VirtualBox VM:
+   - download of VirtualBox VM:
      http://www.wianecki.com/AlmaLinuxVM.zip

 ######## end ########

-NOTE: linux passworsd is set to krzysiek, linux user is cw and its password is also set to krzysiek
+NOTE: linux password is set to krzysiek, linux user is cw and its password is also set to krzysiek

 results: